 Ohio's state law outlines Ohio's accountability system.
-This robust system includes multiple measures to ensure all students are meeting achievement goals, showing growth and graduating prepared for success in college and careers.
+This robust system includes multiple measures to ensure all students are meeting achievement goals, showing growth and graduating equipped for postsecondary success. prepared for success in college and careers.
 The system shows outcomes for all students, as well as all subgroups of students.